mvrzan/salesforce-data-cloud-consent-api/ReadMe.md

 #### Can I deploy this anywhere else other than Heroku?

 Absolutely!
 The only reason why Heroku is used here is because it is owned by Salesforce and at the moment of creating this I am a Salesforce employee.
-Nothing in this project is specific to Heroku except for the [Procfile](/Procfile) which you can delete or ignore if you are using a different hosting provider.

 ## License